sanjida-ivy/Microsoft-Power-Platform-POWER_BI/Sales_Insight/readme.md

 Select 'Get Data from Another Source', choose MySQL Database, and enter the login credentials to connect.

 ## Data cleaning and ETL
-In power BI we will do data cleaning and ETL (Extract, transform, load).
-This process is also known as data munging or data wrangling.
-We will do currency normalization, handle invalid values, etc.
+In Power BI, data cleaning and ETL (Extract, Transform, Load), also known as data munging or data wrangling, are carried out.
+The process includes handling invalid values, such as removing rows with null entries in the "Zone" column and filtering out sales transactions with sales amounts of 0 or -1.
+Currency normalization is also applied by converting all values to INR.
+These steps complete the ETL process for the dataset.
 ## Summary
 The queries above provide valuable insights into sales performance, customer activity, and product trends.
 By leveraging MySQL Workbench, the data exploration workflow allows for a clear understanding of: